-My introspective observation is that RAN is largely responsible for the creation of a fictive-self, self-narrative or ego and especially for maintaining and reinforcing it.
+My hypothesis is that RAN is largely responsible for the creation of a fictive-self, self-narrative or ego and especially for maintaining and reinforcing it.
 One way of thinking about the ego is as a psychological construct that functions as the subject or “doer” assigned responsibility for our activities.
 This fictive-self begins forming early in the developmental period and generally becomes stronger as a child ages into an adult.
 It seems to me, again from introspective observation, that most of the activity generated by RAN is to bring into awareness thoughts, images and memories associated with our experiences.
 These become the “bricks” from which we build, repair and reinforce our fictive-self.

 Initially, the mind begins a process of organizing this information into some sort of kernel story that is rooted in and identified with the body/mind.
 This becomes the core construct around which our fictive-self or personal narrative evolves.
 This fictive-self or ego largely has the function of providing a sense of coherence and continuity to our life experience.
 It becomes the basis of the meaning we assign to our lives.
 As our narrative becomes fairly well established more and more of what arises from the RAN are thoughts, ideas, images, attitudes, opinions and judgments (among others inputs) that reinforce our fictive-self and ensure our identification with the narrative.

 The fictive-self can be recognized through the stream of “self-talk” that dominates your awareness when the FAN is engaged with content RAN has generated.
-Much of this “self-talk” and can be recognized as rehearsal of one’s personal narrative.
+Much of this “self-talk” can be recognized as rehearsal of one’s personal narrative.
 We become the fiction we have created to explain our self to our self.
 We are like a hamster trapped in an exercise wheel — always running but never getting anywhere.
 If you want to escape, you must first become aware of the structure of your personal narrative by examining the themes in your self-talk and what they imply about the beliefs, opinions and attitudes largely operating beneath your awareness and directing you like a puppet master.
-“Cutting” the strings linking you to your puppet master is the most essential step required for freedom.
+“Cutting” the strings linking you to your puppet master is the most essential step required for liberation.

 I would suggest that very young children, before the core construct for the fictive-self is established, are not individuated.
 Therefore, their consciousness is more likely to be resonate with what some describe as Unity consciousness.
 Perhaps this is what Jesus had in mind when he said, “Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.”
 Or, as I’ve discussed elsewhere, regain your “natural mind.”
 In other words, you cannot access Unity consciousness or the Absolute (“kingdom of heaven”) unless you can first learn to stand aside from the fictive-self (“be converted”) and return to a less individuated manifestation of consciousness (“become as little children”).

-One activity that comes to mind while thinking about RAN is meditation.
+One activity that comes to mind while thinking about RAN is sitting meditation.
 When one sits to “practice” meditation, two things are likely to happen.
 First, the FAN is disengaged and, second, the RAN is engaged.
 These are operations that most of us easily do with hardly a thought.
 However, the purpose of meditation cannot be to simply engage the RAN, because if that were true, then there would be no difference between meditation and daydreaming.
 So, the question arises, what is the relationship between the RAN and meditation?

-Many meditation teachers initially advocate the practice of mindfulness meditation.
-Mindfulness meditation is usually described as concentrating on a specific focus such as a rhythmic function like the breath, an auditory stimulus or a visual stimulus.
+Many meditation teachers initially advocate the practice of sitting meditation.
+Sitting meditation is usually described as concentrating on a specific focus such as a rhythmic function like the breath, an auditory stimulus or a visual stimulus.
 The nature of the auditory or visual stimulus suggested will vary depending upon the tradition from which the suggestion is coming, but there is no evidence that I am aware of from brain imaging studies indicating any functional difference between the effects of different stimuli from different traditions.
 For example, if the focus is on a sound such as “Aum” or “Amen,” then during mindfulness meditation one simply uses this sound either vocalized or sub-vocalized as a focus, and whenever one recognizes that the focus of attention has drifted, the instruction is to simply mentally note the deviation and return to the focus.